 Workers are required to check with parents and guardians whether a child can receive drinks and food during a session.
-This will normally be squash and biscuits but as part of the activity could include a range of foods.
+This will normally be squash and biscuits but could include a range of foods.
 If a child is unable to consume or handle any of these, the information should be recorded in the register and all workers made aware.
 It would be preferable to change an activity rather than single out or exclude a child.